 Wetland Identification, Delineation and Regulation

 Regulating development to minimize its effects on existing wetlands is a primary function of several agencies in California.
-The Regional Water Board’s role in this process is the protection of water quality and the beneficial uses of waters.
+The North Coast Water Board’s role in this process is the protection of water quality and the beneficial uses of waters.
 There are many issues pertinent to wetland regulatory decisions that demonstrate the complexity and controversy that surround regulation and protection of this resource.
 These include defining what a wetland is, determining its allowable uses, and in some cases determining the appropriate compensatory mitigation, all of which are challenging issues.

-The Coastal Act provides strong enforceable policies for protection of wetlands within California’s coastal zone.
+The California Coastal Act provides strong enforceable policies for protection of wetlands within California’s coastal zone by the California Coastal Commission.
 These policies are described in the Procedural Guidance for the Review of Wetland Projects in California’s Coastal Zone (California Coastal Commission, 1994) and the Procedural Guidance for Evaluating Wetland Mitigation Projects in the California Coastal Zone (California Coastal Commission, 1995).
-These documents also outline wetland identification and delineation processes, the permit and environmental review processes, project performance standards, monitoring programs, and the mitigation process, among others.

-The Regional Water Board recognizes that wetlands are frequently referred to under the following names (or classifications): saltwater marshes, freshwater marshes, open or closed brackish water marshes, swamps, mudflats, sandflats, unvegetated seasonal ponded areas, vegetated shallows, sloughs, wet meadows, fens, playa lakes, natural ponds, vernal pools, diked baylands, seasonal wetlands, and riparian woodlands.

-In this Region, the Regional Water Board, in general, relies on the federal Wetlands Delineation Manual (U.S. Army Corps of Engineers, 1987) for determining wetland areas subject to the federal Clean Water Act.
-In the rare cases where the USEPA and U.S. Army Corps guidelines disagree, the Regional Water Board relies on the wetlands delineation made by USEPA.
-Where the SWANCC decision leads to a federal determination that a specific wetland is not “jurisdictional” for federal purposes, the Regional Water Board will exercise its independent judgment in determining both the size and functions of the water at issue, and the necessary requirements to protect water quality as required by Porter-Cologne.
+The North Coast Water Board recognizes that wetlands are frequently referred to under the following names (or classifications): saltwater marshes, freshwater marshes, open or closed brackish water marshes, swamps, mudflats, sandflats, unvegetated seasonal ponded areas, vegetated shallows, sloughs, wet meadows, fens, playa lakes, natural ponds, vernal pools, diked baylands, seasonal wetlands, and riparian woodlands.
+Section III of the State Wetland Procedures sets forth the process for wetland area delineation in the North Coast Region.
+The North Coast Water Board will exercise its independent judgment in determining both the size and functions of the water at issue, and the necessary requirements to protect water quality as a water of the state required by Porter-Cologne.

-Regional Water Board staff will prepare and implement a plan to identify and delineate wetlands within the Region to be implemented when funding becomes available.
-However, because of the large number of small and contiguous wetlands, it may not be practical to delineate and specify beneficial uses for every wetland area.
-Therefore, wetlands and their beneficial uses may continue to be determined on a site-specific basis, as necessary.

 Constructed Treatment Wetlands

-Constructed wetlands are, in most cases, designed, built and managed to provide wastewater or storm water treatment in order to achieve protection or improvement in receiving water quality.
+Constructed treatment wetlands are, in most cases, designed, built and managed to provide wastewater or storm water treatment in order to achieve protection or improvement in receiving water quality.
 These types of wetlands are not constructed to provide mitigation for projects that impact jurisdictional wetlands.
 These constructed treatment wetlands can also have other benefits including the support of waterfowl and other wildlife, as well as opportunities for education and recreation.

-The Regional Water Board’s approach toward regulation of the use of these constructed wetlands is to encourage protection of these affiliated uses while appropriate treatment uses are supported.
+The North Coast Water Board’s approach toward regulation of the use of constructed treatment wetlands is to encourage protection of these affiliated uses while appropriate treatment uses are supported.

 Beneficial Uses of Wetlands